edwardcrupi/relative-balance/readme.md

 java RelativeBalanceRelease data/test.csv;
 ```

-Then use the following inputs as paramters:
+Then use the following inputs as parameters:

 - accountId:
   + ACC334455